Download the app today.

 Chatbooks

-Chatbooks, unlike StoryWorth, is a service that is primarily focused on turning digital photos into physical photo books, rather than compiling written histories.
+Chatbooks, unlike Storyworth, is a service that is primarily focused on turning digital photos into physical photo books, rather than compiling written histories.
 Users can automatically generate photo books from their social media accounts or from their phone's photo gallery.
 It's perfect for those looking to have a tangible keepsake of their everyday moments without the hassle of manual selection and layout design.
-While StoryWorth generates personal narratives over a year of weekly questions, Chatbooks offers a convenience-based solution to compile visual memories for individuals who regularly capture their lives in photos.
+While Storyworth generates personal narratives over a year of weekly questions, Chatbooks offers a convenience-based solution to compile visual memories for individuals who regularly capture their lives in photos.

 PastBook